 New York Empire

-Georgina Bloomberg, Scott Brash, Denis Lynch, Hans-Dieter Dreher, Daniel Bluman, and Spencer Smith
+Georgina Bloomberg, Scott Brash, Denis Lynch, Daniel Bluman, Shane Breen, and Spencer Smith

 The Global Champions League began in 2016 with an innovative model for team competition.
 Jan Tops and Frank McCourt created the series, which puts five team members from different countries together on 17 teams to compete during each of the 16 Global Champions Tour events in some of the most unique venues around the world.
 At each GCL event, three riders from each team compete over two rounds of 1.50- to 1.60-meter courses run as Table A classes.
 The team with the least amount of faults wins the event; the team accumulating the most points at the end of the season tops the series.

-Jumping for the New York Empire are U.S. rider Georgina Bloomberg, a New York City native, Scott Brash of Great Britain, Denis Lynch of Ireland, Daniel Bluman of Israel, Hans-Dieter Dreher of Germany, and top Under-25 U.S. rider Spencer Smith.
+Jumping for the New York Empire are U.S. rider Georgina Bloomberg, a New York City native, Scott Brash of Great Britain, Denis Lynch of Ireland, Daniel Bluman of Israel, Shane Breen of Ireland, and top Under-25 U.S. rider Spencer Smith.

 Bloomberg picked up a team bronze from the 2015 Pan American Games in Toronto, while Brash is a team gold medalist from the 2012 London Olympic Games and won the Longines Global Champions Tour series in 2013.